-Studying the arts of fighting lead to peace.
+Studying the arts of fighting leads to peace.

-People sometimes argue with a hard line that budo is purely spiritual and bujutsu is combat oriented.
-Although budo and bujutsu differ semantically, and somewhat stylistically, I will use the terms budo and bujutsu interchangeably.
+People sometimes argue with a hard line that budō is purely spiritual and bujutsu is combat-oriented.
+Although budō and bujutsu differ semantically, and somewhat stylistically, I will use the terms budo and bujutsu interchangeably.
 Martial arts are not to be confused with self-defense arts.
 Such arts as kenjutsu, iaijutsu, and jojutsu that I study are called koryu 古流 in Japanese.
-These are traditional fighting systems that have been devoid of relevant combat application since the mid-1700s at least.
+These are traditional fighting systems that have been devoid of relevant combat applications since the mid-1700s at least.
 We should not confuse martial arts and budo with self-defense or modern military arts.
 The path of education and self-cultivation along with the preservation of its physical techniques is the concern of true martial arts.

-What is true budo?
-True budo is not only about practicing every day religiously.
+True budō is not only about practicing every day religiously.
 While we must train at and learn the physical techniques, it is just part of the process.
 Because of the physicality of the arts, people tend to get mired in the body, ignoring the inner world of the mind.
 We must nurture our wisdom as well.
 True bujutsu is not about hanging scrolls or suits of armor in your practice space.
 It is not about how many swords you own.
 It has nothing to do with how many certificates or ranks you have acquired.
-The practice of true budo requires you to work hard on the internal world of the mind.
+The practice of true budō requires you to work hard on the internal world of the mind.

 Having the right thinking.
 Knowing about universal truths.

-If your first thought is, the other person is strange, they are weird, they are wrong, then you are not a real budoka or warrior.
-You are the real enemy to yourself.
+If your first thought is, 'the other person is strange, they are weird, they are wrong', then you are not a real bugeisha or warrior.
+You are the actual enemy opposing yourself.
 In life and within budo as well, as they are not separate, you are always confronting your problems before you encounter anyone else's.
 In fact, through proper training fixing your internal issues smooth out the issues that you face with everyone else.

 Don't Be Lured By Jewels